 - Anesthesia: there is no need for general anesthesia with embolization.

-- Symptoms control: More patients appear to have benefit from embolization compared to surgery.
+- Symptoms control: More patients appear to benefit from embolization compared to surgery.
 In those individuals who benefit, the symptoms are relieved for several years.

 What are risks of embolization?